 We’ve teamed up with with Amazon Prime to show you how to make your own house plant costume from an Amazon Smile cardboard box and a few additional supplies.
 I get a lot of Amazon Smile boxes delivered to my door (#bloggerlife), so cardboard is a convenient material to use.
+Laura even turned a cardboard box in to a wearable car for Lola!
 Homemade cardboard costumes – or #boxtumes – are a great way to show off your creativity and spend time with friends and family, so give it a try this year!

 A plant costume made out of a cardboard box?
 This costume is kind, quirky, and creative!
 Here’s what you need to make your own: